 We have completed the development of a once-a-day formulation of Qnexa for the treatment of obesity.
 The contract manufacturer we selected to develop a once-a-day formulation supplied the entire product for the Phase 3 program.
 In addition, this contract manufacturer is our sole source of clinical and commercial supplies for Qnexa.
-Stability data of the once-a-day capsule and the container closure system is limited.
-We have recently manufactured commercial registration batches of Qnexa.
-These batches may not pass certain release specifications.
-In addition, the stability data from these batches may not be adequate on their own to support customary acceptable expiration dating.
 While this contract manufacturer has significant experience in commercial scale up manufacturing, there is no assurance that they will be successful with the commercial scale up of Qnexa which could have a material adverse impact on our development plan, market price of our common stock and financial condition.